Aluerie/AluBot/.github/CONTRIBUTING.md

 * If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/Aluerie/AluBot/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible.
+* There is also `/feedback`/`$feedback` command that you can use right from the bot command menu to make some quick bug report or feature request.

 ### Did you write a code that fixes a bug?